richardschneider/express-mung/README.md

 Middleware for express responses.

 This package allows synchronous and asynchronous transformation of an express response.
 This is a similar concept to the express middleware for a request but for a response.
 Note that the middleware is executed in LIFO order.
-It is implemented by monkey patching (hooking) the `res.end`, `res.json`, or `res.write` methods.
+It is implemented by monkey patching (hooking) the `res.end`, `res.json`, `res.send`, or `res.write` methods.

 ## Getting started [![npm version](https://badge.fury.io/js/express-mung.svg)](https://badge.fury.io/js/express-mung)